 Cécile Léonie Eugénie Gudule Lucie de Rothschild (1913-1995)

 Edmond James de Rothschild (1845-1934)

 See 807-877; 1322-1335; 1337.
-Edmond's papers are virtually all dedicated to his collections of art and furniture and his concern with exhibitions of Judaica in the 1890s.
-A further category of papers contains information about the Rothschilds and Palestine.
+Edmond's papers are virtually all dedicated to his collections of art and furniture and his concern with exhibitions of Judaica in the 1890s, a small number of files contain information about Edmond's work in Palestine.

 Eugène Daniel von Rothschild (1884-1976)